pbrisbin/albumart/README.md

 3. `AWS_PRIVATE_KEY_FILE` - full path to your pk-\* file as downloaded from your aws dashboard

+As for system configuration, the following (non-default) extensions are required for php:

+* openssl.so
+* soap.so
+* mcrypt.so

+The last requires the `php-mcrypt` package (and its `libmcrypt` dependency).

 ### Full Disclosure

 This script contains my Associate Tag.
 Recently, AWS required this as a